Published by WildWatch Publications

 7. Your Options for Responding to a Bear: This chapter lists and discusses tactics that you might use to stay

-safe during an unwanted encounter to minimize risk of interaction, and thus risk of mauling.
+safe during a potentially dangerous encounter to minimize risk of interaction, and thus risk of mauling.
 Following

 chapters explain how to determine which options are best during any given encounter.